kubernetes-sigs/kustomize/docs/glossary.md

 _POST_.  k8s offers a REST-ful API surface to interact with clients.

-A _resource_, in the context of kustomization file, is a path to a [YAML] or [JSON] file describing a k8s API object, like a Deployment or a
+A _resource_, in the context of a kustomization, is a [root] relative path to a [YAML] or [JSON] file describing a k8s API object, like a Deployment or a ConfigMap, or it's a path to a kustomization, or a URL that resolves to a kustomization.
-ConfigmMap.

 More generally, a resource can be any correct YAML file that [defines an object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) with a _kind_ and a _metadata/name_ field.

+## root

+See [kustomization root][root].

 ## sub-target / sub-application / sub-package